jachinq/musicflow/README.md

 # MusicFlow

-This is a project to create a web application that allows users to create playlists based on their music taste.
+This is a project to create a web application that allows users to create songlist based on their music taste.

 All the music data is from server side APIs.